Process Heating: Smart Controls Prevent Overheating with IR Dryers

 However, there were concerns about the higher IR temperatures and residual heat causing overheating of the product in the oven during the line stoppages.
 Under-glossing could also occur if the web did not get up to the desired temperature due to the line stop.
 If the oven was 5 feet long, damaging 5 feet of product every time the line stopped would result in a great deal of waste.

-The company approached Radiant Energy with the challenge of designing an IR dryer that would prevent overheating or under-glossing and the resulting wasted product.
+The company approached IR Thermal with the challenge of designing an IR dryer that would prevent overheating or under-glossing and the resulting wasted product.

 Smart controls prevent overheating and product damage

 The design process required extensive testing to prove that an IR oven with fast heat up and cool down would work for the application.
 Radiant’s solution to this complex problem involved sophisticated controls that would prevent damage and wasted product.

 To prevent damage to the material during line stoppages, two separate control modes were set up: one to control the temperature of the IR heater banks during running conditions, and a second to control the heaters when the web is stopped.